Kane Richardson: Playing style

 Richardson is a right-arm fast-medium bowler.
 He is known for his fast pace and aggression and is skilled at bowling well-directed yorker.
-Richardson's bowling action is reminiscent of former Australian Test bowler Paul Reiffel.
-In addition to being a good bowler, Richardson is a capable batsman and an athletic fielder.
-He has good hands, meaning he is able to take impressive catches in the field, and he is also very fit.
+Richardson's bowling action resembles Australian Test bowler Paul Reiffel.
+In addition to bowling, Richardson is a capable batsman and an athletic fielder.
+He able to take impressive catches in the field.
 Richardson has done a two-kilometre time trial in 6:39, placing him among the fittest Australian cricketers.

 Richardson has had far more success in limited overs cricket, playing for Australia in both One Day Internationals and Twenty20 Internationals, than in first-class cricket, as he is yet to play a Test match for Australia.
 This has led to him being referred to as a white ball specialist.
 Part of the reason for his success in shorter forms of the game is his ability to both open and close the bowling well.